 If you’d like to add tiles to your Start Menu, right-click on any program and select Pin to Start.
 Once a program is added to the Start Menu, you can resize the icon by right-clicking the tile selecting Resize.

 Programs like weather applications downloaded through the Windows Store even have built-in live tile features.
-Chrome applications and universal windows applications can be added to the Start Menu as well, along with any program located on your PC.
+You can add Chrome applications and Universal Windows Platform (UWP) apps to the Start Menu as well, along with any program located on your PC.

 By default, you can also activate the fence feature in Windows 10 by dragging a tile below or above another to create a section.
 You can label the tile grouping in the space provided as well.